In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 But to fully grasp the origins of this wondrous tale, we need to go back to the very beginning.

-There are no direct references to tunnels or chambers within or under the Sphinx in the Egyptian hieroglyphic texts that have been discovered and translated so far.
-The Dream Stela of Thutmose IV, found by Giovanni Battista Caviglia at the base of the Great Sphinx's chest in 1817, makes no references to tunnels or chambers.
+There are no direct references to passageways or rooms within or under the Sphinx in the Egyptian hieroglyphic texts that have been discovered and translated so far.
+The Dream Stele of Thutmose IV, found by Giovanni Battista Caviglia at the base of the Great Sphinx's chest in 1817, makes no references to tunnels or chambers.

-The Dream Stela of Thutmose IV illustrated by Karl Richard Lepsius.
+The Dream Stele of Thutmose IV illustrated by Karl Richard Lepsius.

-Detail from the dream stela of Thutmose IV depicted by Karl Richard Lepsius showing the Sphinx resting on a structure with a doorway.
+Detail from the Dream Stele of Thutmose IV illustrated by Karl Richard Lepsius showing the Great Sphinx resting on a structure with a doorway.

 It is tempting to interpret the hieroglyphic depiction of the Sphinx on the Dream Stela literally, suggesting the possibility that the Sphinx sits directly on top of an underground structure.